In addition to my primary role of specialist teacher and assessor, past experiences include:

 Maru Rojas – GroveFM Radio Co ordinator

-Maru works at Grove FM on Mondays and Tuesdays, working with children across the school.
+Maru works at Grove FM on Tuesdays and Wednesdays, working with children across the school.
 Maru makes radio programmes inspired by the curriculum and children’s learning.
 She also runs the Radio Club and works with children from the Lyndhurst Dyslexia Learning Centre.
-Her backround is in Visual Arts with an MFA Art Writing from Goldsmiths College and she has been working in schools, galleries & museums for more than 5 years.
+Her backround is in Visual Arts with an MFA Art Writing from Goldsmiths College and she has been working in schools, galleries & museums for more than 9 years.

 Mr. Chambers works at Grove FM on Wednesdays helping to record music, edit and arrange tracks and help put together the weekly broadcast.
 He graduated from The Royal Welsh College of Music & Drama in 2004, where as an undergraduate he studied Drum Kit and as a post-graduate studied Music Technology and Composition.
 He has many years of experience in writing, performing and recording in radio stations including BBC Radio 2, Radio 4, 6Music and XFm.
 When Mr. Chambers is not working with us at Grove Fm he can be found recording and playing drums all over the world.